Nestle plans $20.8 billion share buyback amid Third Point pressure

 HOPES OF CHANGE

-Nestle shares had jumped 4 percent on Monday, adding some $10 billion in market value before falling 1.6 percent on Tuesday, on hopes the push by Third Point would speed up changes under Schneider, who took over as CEO in January.
+Nestle shares had jumped 4 percent on Monday, adding some $10 billion in market value before falling 1.6 percent on Tuesday, on hopes the push by Third Point would speed up changes under Schneider, who joined the company last year and took over as CEO in January.

-The company has already made a series of investments in health-related businesses, and its appointment of Schneider, a healthcare industry veteran, suggests it will push further on the boundaries between nutrition and health.
+It said this month's announcement that it may sell its U.S. confectionery business was consistent with that approach.
+It also recently formed a joint venture with R&R Ice Cream to manage its ice cream business.

-Nestle said this month's announcement that it may sell its U.S. confectionery business was consistent with that approach.
+Billions of dollars worth of assets are up for grabs as the global packaged food industry adapts to change.
+For example, Unilever (ULVR.L) is selling its margarine and spreads business and Reckitt Benckiser (RB.L) is selling its mustard business.

-Billions of dollars worth of assets are up for grabs as the global packaged food industry adapts to slowing growth.
-For example, Unilever is selling its margarine and spreads business and Reckitt Benckiser is selling its mustard business.
+Kepler's Cox said the fact that the company said it was targeting spending in consumer healthcare meant "it could be seen on the prowl for assets like Johnson and Johnson's consumer health as well as Bayer's consumer health business".

 TOO BIG TO SHAKE?